frederic-perez/AmE-dictionary/data/idioms.md

 __seventh-inning stretch__ _baseball_ A tradition taking place in the middle (between the top and bottom) of the seventh inning during which the audience stands up to stretch and sing along to music, traditionally “Take Me Out to the Ball Game.”
 __sever ties with (someone or something)__ :dart: To cease associating, working, or communicating with someone or something. _Sarah severed ties with her family when she was only 17._
 __sewer__ __2__ The median cephalic vein in the arm, into which a drug is injected.
+__sex trafficking__ Human trafficking for the purpose of sexual exploitation.
+__sexual advance__ :two: An attempt to gain some form of sexual favor or gratification from another person.
 __sexual tension__
 __shafted__ _slang_ Cheated or swindled; unfairly deprived or taken advantage of; screwed (over).
 __shag (off)__ _slang_ To depart. _I gotta shag.
 It’s late.
 Go on!
 Shag off!
 I gotta shag.
 Somebody’s calling my name._